MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 {: .challenge}

 ## Searching for a pattern in your file
 The file we opened is an output file which calculates the energy (and a lot of other stuff!) for an ethanol molecule.
 As stated previously, the `readlines()` function put the file contents into a list where each element is a line of the file.
 You may remember from lesson 1 that a `for` loops can be used to execute the same code repeatedly.
-As we learned in the previous lesson, we can use a foor loop to iterate through elements in a list.
+As we learned in the previous lesson, we can use a for loop to iterate through elements in a list.

 Let's take a look at what's in the file.